This API has been deprecated.

-The application connector can use web services to send information to Concur to update field values on the expense entry form or other form types.
+The application connector can use web services to send information to the SAP Concur platform to update field values on the expense entry form or other form types.
 The application connector may send the updates before or after the user closes the window.
-When the user returns to Concur, the page refreshes and he/she sees the updated values.
+When the user returns to the SAP Concur platform, the page refreshes and he/she sees the updated values.

-This callout differs from the standard Concur web services in the following ways:
+This callout differs from the standard SAP Concur web services in the following ways:

-This callout is not supported in the Concur mobile application.
+This callout is not supported in the SAP Concur mobile application.

 Partner developers must determine which configurations are required for their solution prior to the review process.

-Existing clients can work with Concur Advantage Technical Services to create custom applications that work with their configuration.
+Existing clients can work with SAP Concur Integration Services to create custom applications that work with their configuration.

 Information on how to download, install, and configure the application connector is included in Callouts and Application Connectors.